fbpx

 Word of warning about animal cafes:

-Japan doesn’t have the best track record with animal welfare.
-Therefore, we’d recommend avoiding most animal cafes (which are common in Japan).
 Some animals featured at these cafes are nocturnal, like owls.
 Others don’t like being social with people they don’t know, like hedgehogs.
 Also, there often isn’t enough space (especially in Tokyo’s cafes) for the animals to live comfortably.

 There are a few exceptions to this, like some cat cafes (this is a rescue cat cafe!).
-Also, we visited this miniature pig cafe in the outskirts of Tokyo.
+Also, we visited this miniature pig cafe on the outskirts of Tokyo.
 The pigs had both indoor and outdoor spaces to live and play, and they seemed very well cared for.

 Dinner in a local’s home (Nagomi visit)